spencermountain/to-housing-dashboard/README.md

-Structed data and Scraper for Toronto's [housing dashboard](https://www.toronto.ca/city-government/data-research-maps/toronto-housing-data-hub/housing-data/) data
+Scraper for Toronto's [housing dashboard](https://www.toronto.ca/city-government/data-research-maps/toronto-housing-data-hub/housing-data/) data

-Built as a handy utility to get JSON from Toronto's public housing dashboard page.
+Built as a handy utility to get structured JSON data from Toronto's public housing dashboard page.
-Intended to be used lightly, as the dashboard updates.

-Please respect the city's web endpoint, when using this library.
+Intended to be used lightly, as the dashboard updates infrequently.
+Please respect the city's web endpoint and [their terms](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-licence/).

 ### Output format
-The data outputs can be viewed in `./data`
+The data outputs can be viewed in the [`./data`](https://github.com/spencermountain/TO-housing-dashboard/tree/main/data) directory.

 Results are split in two parts- `cards` and `wards`: